Article I – NAME

 Section 3.
 The Immediate Past President shall serve one year as a Director on the Board of Directors.

 Section 4.
 Three (3) directors shall be elected unless the current president is re-elected, in which event four (4) directors shall be elected.

 Section 5.
 Officers shall be elected by majority vote of votes cast by members present at the Annual Meeting.
 Remaining directors shall be elected in a single ballot with each member casting up to four (4) votes Members may not vote for the same nominee for more than one seat.
 Ballots reflecting such votes shall be void as to such seats for which votes have been made for the same nominee.
 Nominees receiving the highest plurality of votes will fill all seats in order of total votes received.
 Majority vote shall not be required for the election of the remaining directors.
 No proxies shall be allowed.

 Section 6.
 At no time shall more than two members of the Board of Directors be from the same state, District of Columbia, territory or from outside the United States.

 Section 7.
 No member shall hold the office of President for more than two (2) consecutive terms.

 Section 8.
 A vacancy in any office or directorship shall be filled by majority vote of the Board of Directors within fourteen (14) days of such vacancy.

 Section 9.
-Each member of the Board of Directors shall be entitled to receive from NAPPS a stipend for each board meeting attended, excluding the Annual Meeting, in an amount to be determined by a majority of the votes cast by members present at the Annual Meeting and shall remain in effect until changed.
+Each member of the Board of Directors shall be entitled to receive from NAPPS reimbursement for each board meeting attended, excluding the Annual Meeting, in an amount to be determined by a majority of the votes cast by members present at the Annual Meeting and shall remain in effect until changed.

 Article VI - DUTIES of OFFICERS